 My search naturally led me to the Zitterbewegung hypothesis.
 Zitter is German for shaking or trembling.
 It refers to a presumed local oscillatory motion-which I now believe to be true, whatever that means.
-As mentioned above, Erwin Schrödinger found this Zitterbewegung as he was exploring solutions to Dirac's wave equation for free electrons.
-I quoted Dirac's rather explicit and instructive summary of Schrödinger's discovery above, so I won't repeat it here.
+Erwin Schrödinger found this Zitterbewegung as he was exploring solutions to Dirac's wave equation for free electrons, and I will quote Dirac's instructive summary of Schrödinger's discovery later, so I won't elaborate here.
 I'll just note that it took me quite a while to figure out that some non-mainstream physicists had actually continued to further explore this concept.
 To be precise, the writings of David Hestenes from the Arizona State University of Arizona who - back in 1990 - proposed a whole new interpretation of quantum mechanics based on the Zitterbewegung concept (Hestenes, 1990, The Zitterbewegung Interpretation of Quantum Mechanics) made me realize there was sort of a parallel universe of research out there - but it is not being promoted by the likes of MIT, Caltech or Harvard University - and, even more importantly, their friends who review and select articles for scientific journals.